Thank you for your interest in attending Central Piedmont Community College (CPCC) in Charlotte, North Carolina, as an F-1 student.

 Evidence of Financial Support

-Tuition, books, medical insurance, and living expenses for one academic year will cost at least $16,850
+Tuition, books, medical insurance, and living expenses for one academic year are estimated to cost at least $16,850

 - Tuition $8000